 Salmonella outbreaks have been associated with poultry.
 The CDC website points out that birds such as turkeys, ducks and chickens often carry Salmonella.

 Recalled Synvisc-One injections can be identified by their lot number.

-People who believe a contaminated Synvisc-One injection injured them, should contact their doctors.
+People who believe that a contaminated Synvisc-One injection injured them should contact their doctors.

 The doctor who gave the injection should be able to find out if it came from the recalled lot.